ObiWanBonobi/Professor-Oaks-Blog/README.md

 - [Github](https://github.com/) was used to create a repository with the help of The Code Institute template.
 - [Heroku](https://heroku.com/) was used to deploy my game.
 - [Visual Studio Code](https://code.visualstudio.com/) is where I did all my coding.
-- [Favicon](https://favicon.io/) was used to create a unique favicon for the game.
+- [Favicon](https://favicon.io/) was used to create a unique favicon for this blog.
 - [Gif](https://ezgif.com/) was used to create a gif for my README.
-- [Font Awesome](https://fontawesome.com/) was used to add icons to the website
+- [Pickcoloronline](https://pickcoloronline.com/) was used to get exact colour matches.
-- [Pickcoloronline](https://pickcoloronline.com/) was used to get exact colour matches
+- [Coolers](https://coolors.co/) was used to create a colour pallate.
-- [Image Resizer](https://imageresizer.com/) was used to change all images to webp files
+- [Image Resizer](https://imageresizer.com/) was used to change all images to webp files.

+## balsemiq

 ## Lucid Flowchart

 ## Bootstrap

-## Materialize

 ## ElephantSQL

 ## Cloudinary

-## EmailJS

 ## Libraries